unclebacon-live/hddtemp/README.md

 docker container for hddtemp:
 http://savannah.nongnu.org/projects/hddtemp

 NOTE: This repository will install hddtemp in the docker container from apt repositories.
-I do not maintain the hddtemp project however this version does support NVMe drives.
+I do not maintain the hddtemp project however this version does support NVMe drives and assumes a default temperature value field of 194 (the most common) if a drive is not found in the hddtemp.db file.
+Hopefully that will save people from having to edit this file.

 Example:
 ```